downson-lang/downson/SPECIFICATION.md

   * elements that influence the appearance of the output generated from the downson document form the *presentation layer*,
   * elements that influence the shape and contents of the data generated from the downson document form the *data layer*.

-### Failure Handling

-Parsers should implement the following behaviour in case of a parsing failure:

-  * if a value (ie. an instance of a type, regardless of being a complex or primitive type) cannot be parsed, then
-    * ignore the value,
-    * ignore the corresponding object key
-  * if an object key cannot be parsed, then
-    * ignore the object key
-    * ignore the value corresponding to the object key.

-Even in case of a partial failure, the above guidelines should be followed.
-Some examples of partial failures:

-  * the name and the binding direction of the object key can be parsed, but the alias is ill-formed,
-  * the name of the object key can be parsed, but the binding direction is ill-formed.

-Although in case of a partial failure, it would be possible to generate some data from the ill-formed section of the document, this would not reflect the original intention of the user.
-However, the client of the parser must be informed of the issues in form of a warning or an error.

-### Significant Elements
+### Significant, Well-formed and Ill-formed Elements

-A GFM element is considered to be *significant* if it influences either the *presentation* or the *data layer* of the downson document.
+A GFM element is considered to be *significant* if it might influence either the *presentation* or the *data layer* of the downson document.

 The *significant elements* are the following: